arkency/posts/posts/2017-06-21-what-i-learnt-today-from-reading-gems-code.md

 newsletter: arkency_form
 img: sidekiq-active_support-chillout-rails-metrics/pexels-photo-225769.jpeg
 ---

+# What I learnt today from reading gems' code

 Today I was working on [chillout.io](http://chillout.io/) [client](https://github.com/chilloutio/chillout) and while I was debugging some parts, I had a look at some Ruby gems.
 This is always an interesting experience because you can learn how other developers design their API and how different it can be from your approach.